-The Bank does not have significant amount under EIAH and does not use EIAH as a main source of its funding.
-The Bank does not, as a focused product proposition, offer EIAH products to its clients.
 The current EIAH deposits have been accepted on a case-by-case basis considering the Bank's relationship with its customers.

 The EIAH holder authorises the Bank to invest the funds in any investments approved by the Bank's Shari'a Board without any preconditions.
 All EIAH accounts are on profit sharing basis, but the Bank does not guarantee any particular level of return.
 In accordance with the principles of Shari'a, the entire investment risk is on the investor.
 Any loss arising from the investment will be borne by the customer except in the case of the Bank's negligence.
 The Bank charges a Mudarib fee as its share of profit.
 Early withdrawal is at the discretion of the Bank and is subject to the customer giving reasonable notice for such withdrawal and agreeing to forfeit a share of the profit earned on such account.